 You’ll be doing basic repair and maintenance, “no engine overhauls or major transmission work.”

-Pay is between $40-$60 an hour.
+Pay is between $40 to $50 an hour.
 You’ll work as a contractor and provide your own transportation.
 If you want something less hands-on, the company also has work-from-home positions.

 Through Turo, you can rent your car to a community of approved drivers.

-You’ll create a calendar to let travelers know when your car is available, and you’ll be notified when someone requests your car.
-You’ll coordinate a meeting place, or deliver the car right to the traveler at the airport or other location.
+- You’ll get notified when someone requests your car.
+Just coordinate a meeting place, or deliver the car right to the traveler at the airport or other location.

 Turo will dynamically set your car’s rental price based on market value, location, time of year and other data.
 For a car with a market value of $10,000, Turo suggests you could earn about $1,800 a year renting it just five days a month.

 You’ll earn 65% to 85% of the trip price, depending on the vehicle protection package you choose.
 If you provide your own commercial rental insurance, you’ll earn 90%.

 9. Rent out the RV You Thought You’d Use More

 How many people do you know who bought an RV for one awesome camping trip or music festival… only to look back a few years later and realize they don’t use it as much as they thought they would?